JanMalek03/Tic-Tac-Toe/README.md

 The AI opponent (marked as 'O') uses the minimax with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm to make strategic moves.
 It calculates the best move by exploring different possibilities and choosing the most optimal one.
 On a 3x3 grid, the AI plays perfectly, so unfortunately for you, you can't beat it (of course, you can try).

+## Learnings and Takeaways

+Through the development of this Tic-Tac-Toe game, I've gained insights and honed my skills in several areas:

+- **Game Logic Implementation**: Developing the rules and state management to accurately reflect the game's progress.
+- **Minimax Algorithm**: Understanding the minimax decision rule for predicting moves and its implementation for the AI opponent.
+- **Alpha-Beta Pruning**: Learning about optimizing the minimax algorithm by pruning unnecessary branches in the search tree, thus improving AI efficiency.
+- **User Input Handling**: Managing user input and providing feedback for invalid moves, ensuring a seamless player experience.
+- **Python Best Practices**: Writing clear, concise, and PEP 8 compliant Python code to enhance readability and maintainability.

+This project has been an excellent exercise in applying algorithmic thinking and Python programming to create a functional, enjoyable game.
+It stands as a practical example of my coding approach, with opportunities for further expansion and improvement.

 ## Contributing